dcostachar/cyclistic-case-study/README.md

 ### Identifying and Handling Missing Data in Station Data

-Now that we've cleaned our data, we want to investigate instances where a station name exists without a corresponding station ID, and vice versa.
-This is important because we need to join on the station ID to connect the cleaned data to our source table.
-Therefore, we want to identify how many stations are missing IDs.
+Now that I've cleaned my data, I want to investigate instances where a station name exists without a corresponding station ID, and vice versa.
+This is important because I need to join on the station ID to connect the cleaned data to my source table.
+Therefore, I want to identify how many stations are missing IDs.

-From the queries below, we can see that there are no instances where the station name is NULL and the station ID is not.
+From the queries below, I can see that there are no instances where the station name is NULL and the station ID is not.
 However, there are 273 rows where a station name exists but no station ID is present.
-Upon further inspection, we found that two stations appear repeatedly in the list of 273 records: Elizabeth St & Randolph St and Stony Island Ave & 63rd St.
+Upon further inspection, I found that two stations appear repeatedly in the list of 273 records: Elizabeth St & Randolph St and Stony Island Ave & 63rd St.